-- 90 per cent for a construction project - 80 per cent for a services project or a maintenance project - 80 percent for the maintenance or operations phase of a Strategic Project.
+- 90 per cent for a construction project - 80 per cent for a services project or a maintenance project - 80 per cent for the maintenance or operations phase of a Strategic Project.

-Local content requirements for other types of Strategic Projects will be set on a case-bycase basis, on advice from the ICN.
+Local content requirements for other types of Strategic Projects will be set on a case-bycase basis.
 The Minister may also set requirements for Standard Projects.